 You might not have heard of Steve Marsh yet but this man could lose everything to protect your right to eat GM-free food.
 Steve is an organic farmer from a farming community South of Perth in Kojonup, Western Australia.
 In 2010, the state government of Western Australia lifted the ban on GM canola, allowing for the commercial cultivation of this GM crop for the first time.
 As a result many farmers, including Marsh’s next door neighbour, began growing GM canola.
 Subsequently, Steve found GM canola plants spread over much of his farm, containing seed.
 70% of Steve’s farm was contaminated and he lost his organic certification.

-Please have a look at this short video explaining his story and join us in supporting Steve to protect the future of GM-free food.
+Please have a look at our short video above explaining his story and join us in supporting Steve to protect the future of GM-free food.
 If you would like to know more, the full version of the video is also available here.

 This contamination has had a dramatic impact on Steve and his livelihood, while Monsanto, because of their no liability agreement signed with each GM farmer, are free of any responsibility yet gain all the profit.
 Instead of accepting this biotech invasion, Steve has decided to take a stand.
 As the only avenue available, Steve is taking his neighbour to court for compensation of loss and damages.This case is the first of its kind in Australia, where an organic farmer is proactively seeking compensation from a GM farmer when his rights have been violated by GM contamination.
 This is something that Steve does not want to do but he has no other option if he wants to stand up for his rights as well as ours.
 Respected food journalist for the Sydney Morning Herald, John Newton, says “Steve Marsh is a hero”.